The Bellevue-Stratford Hotel: Mixed-use conversion

 The hotel portion reopened on April 1, 1989 as the Hotel Atop The Bellevue, managed under a 10-year lease by Cunard Hotels & Resorts, the hotel division of the Cunard Line.
 The hotel opened to protests by unionized former employees, because Cunard was not part of the agreement to rehire them and had not done so.
 Cunard's hotel division proved financially unsuccessful and soon folded.
 Cunard terminated its lease on the hotel on February 7, 1993.
 The long-planned new Pennsylvania Convention Center opened in July 1993, helping increase occupancy at hotels across Center City.

-Interstate Hotels & Resorts of Pittsburgh assumed management in December 1994 and the hotel's name was shortened to match the whole multi-use complex, becoming The Bellevue.
+Interstate Hotels & Resorts of Pittsburgh assumed management in December 1994 and the hotel's name was shortened to The Bellevue Hotel.
 On December 1, 1996, Hyatt took over management of the hotel, placing it in their Park Hyatt boutique division and renaming it the Park Hyatt Philadelphia at the Bellevue.
 In 2007, the two restaurants and Founders bar were re-designed by Marguerite Rodgers as XIX (NINETEEN) Cafe, Bar and Restaurant.
 In 2009, all four balconies outside the cafe and restaurant were restored and opened to the public for the highest outside dining experience in the city.
 In 2010, the hotel was moved from the Park Hyatt to the Hyatt division and its name was shortened to Hyatt at The Bellevue.
 The hotel moved to The Unbound Collection division of Hyatt in March 2018, and was renamed The Bellevue Hotel.
-In late 2018, New York-based Nightingale Properties bought a stake in Bellevue Associates, the company under with the Rubin family had owned the building since 1978.
+In late 2018, New York-based Nightingale Properties bought a stake in Bellevue Associates, the company under which the Rubin family had owned the building since 1978.